-44 warning warning 44 warning 44 warning warning NEVER OPEN THE EQUIPMENT UNLESS ALL TRANS-MITTER PRIMARY POWER IS DISCONNECTED.
-USE THE GROUNDING STICK PROVIDED TO ENSURE ALL COMPONENTS AND ALL SURROUNDING COMPO-NENTS ARE DISCHARGED BEFORE ATTEMPTING MAINTENANCE ON ANY AREA WITHIN THE TRANS-MITTER.
+NEVER OPEN THE EQUIPMENT UNLESS ALL TRANSMITTER PRIMARY POWER IS DISCONNECTED.
+USE THE GROUNDING STICK PROVIDED TO ENSURE ALL COMPONENTS AND ALL SURROUNDING COMPONENTS ARE DISCHARGED BEFORE ATTEMPTING MAINTENANCE ON ANY AREA WITHIN THE TRANSWARNING MITTER.

 - 5-4.
-The FM-20T transmitter contains high voltages and currents which, if regarded carelessly, could be fatal.
-The transmitter has many built-in safety features, however good judgment, care, and common sense are the best accident preventives.
+The FM-25T/FM-30T/FM-35T transmitters contain high voltages and currents which, if regarded carelessly, could be fatal.
+The transmitter has many built-in safety features, however good judgement, care, and common sense are the best accident preventives.
 The maintenance information contained in this section should be performed only by trained and experienced maintenance personnel. - 5-5.
 It is extremely dangerous to attempt to make measurements or replace components with power energized, therefore such actions must not be performed.
 The design of the equipment provides safety features such that when a door is opened or an access panel is removed, interlock switches will deenergize all dc power supplies and release shorting switches to discharge the plate supply to ground.
 Do not bypass the interlock switches as a maintenance short-cut. - 5-6.
 The PA cavity access door actuates an interlock switch if the door is opened during transmitter operation.
 All dc supplies will be deenergized and the plate supply will be shorted to ground. - 5-7.
-Two grounding sticks are provided as safety features.
-One grounding stick is located in the power supply cabinet and one in the PA cabinet.
-Each grounding stick consists of a metal hook with an insulated rod.
+Three grounding sticks are provided as safety features.
+One grounding stick is located in the power supply cabinet and two are located in the PA cabinet.
+Each grounding stick consists of a metal hook with an insulated handle.
 The metal end is connected to chassis ground.
-Use the grounding stick to touch every part in the area or circuit on which maintenance is to be performed before attempting the maintenance. - 5-8.
-The power supply cabinet grounding stick is stored on a hook- switch and the PA cabinet grounding stick is housed in interlocked clips.
-When the grounding sticks are removed, an associated switch will open the transmitter interlock string and deenergize all transmitter dc potentials until the grounding sticks are replaced.
+Use the grounding stick to touch every part in the area or circuit on which maintenance is to be performed before attempting maintenance. - 5-8.
+The power supply cabinet grounding stick and the PA cabinet rear grounding stick rest on hook switches.
+When the grounding stick is removed, the associated hook switch will open the transmitter interlock string and deenergize all transmitter dc potentials until the grounding stick is replaced.